Rene

 restrictive solutions.

-and transmitting heat capable of operating with fuel in any
+generating and transmitting heat capable of operating with fuel

-the lower section being preferably lower than that of the upper
+height of the lower section being preferably lower than that of

 one pressurized air chamber (26) preferably constituted by a